LLM in Legal Practice [Top-up Award]

 You can choose to study Hong Kong, English or international law – or even a mixture of all three.
-We will also consider applications from students interested in researching any area of law, guided by a supervisor either nominated by yourself (subject to approval) or appointed by us based on your topic of choice.
+We will consider applications from students interested in researching any area of law, guided by a supervisor either nominated by yourself (subject to approval) or appointed by us based on your topic of choice.

-Applicants will be accepted on a first-come-first-served basis and enrollment will close as soon as the course is full.
-Since this intake is limited to a maximum of around 20 students, applicants are strongly recommended to apply as early as possible to avoid disappointment.
+Applicants will be considered and admitted on an ongoing, rolling basis and enrolment will close as soon as the cumulative intake is full.
+Since the intake is limited to a maximum of around 20 students, applicants are strongly recommended to apply as early as possible to ensure timely completion of the program.